angrykoala/wendigo/README.md

 * **css**: Such as `#my-id` or `.container`, any selector supported by the standard `document.querySelector`.
 * **xpath**: The standard [XML Path Language](https://en.wikipedia.org/wiki/XPath) allowing more complex queries.
 * **DomElement**: The result of `browser.query` can be directly used as a selector.

+## Injected Scripts
+For Wendigo to work properly, it must inject some scripts into the web page within the browser's context at runtime.
+Usually these scripts will only be used by Wendigo, but you can still access them when using `evaluate` in your code or when writing a plugin.

+### WendigoUtils
+Wendigo Utils contain several methods and utilities for wendigo, it can be accessed in the browser's context (in an `evaluate` callback) through the global variable `WendigoUtils` or `window.WendigoUtils`.
+The following methods are exposed:

+* **isVisible(element)**: Returns true if an element is visible.
+* **queryElement(selector)**: Returns the first element matching the given selector.
+The selector can be css, xpath or an element.
+* **queryAll(selector)**: Returns all the elements matching the given selector (css, xpath or dom element).
+* **xPathQuery(xPath)**: Returns all the elements matching the given xPath selector.
+* **getStyles(element)**: Returns all the styles of the given element.

+### WendigoQuery
+The variable `WendigoQuery` or `window.WendigoQuery` exposes several utilities regarding Wendigo querying system, these shouldn't be used by user's code or plugins as `WendigoUtils` already exposes the methods to perform these queries.

 # Plugins
 Wendigo supports plugins to extends its capabilities with custom features and assertions.
 To write a plugin you must write classes defining the new methods and then registering them in Wendigo with `registerPlugin`